• Home

 • Taste: Due to the difference in sugar ratios, cupcakes are very sweet in taste, while muffins are a mix of sweet and savory

-• Texture: While cupcakes are light and airy with a fine crumb, muffins are much heavier with a coarser crumb structure.
+• Texture: While cocoa cupcakes are light and airy with a fine crumb, chocolate chocolate muffins are much heavier with a coarser crumb structure.

-• Baking: Muffins are typically baked at a higher temperature to facilitate lifting and crusting of the top.
-Cupcakes are typically baked at a lower temperature.
+• Baking: Cocoa powder muffins are typically baked at a higher temperature to facilitate lifting and crusting of the top.
+However, cupcakes are typically baked at a lower temperature.

-• Meal: It’s socially acceptable to enjoy a chocolate muffin for any meal or snack of the day, while cupcakes are classified as a dessert.
+• Meal: It’s socially acceptable to enjoy a double chocolate chip muffin for any meal or snack of the day, while cupcakes are classified as a dessert.

-While these muffins are made from scratch, they only require a few pantry staples along with a few simple, easy-to-find ingredients!
+While these double chocolate chip muffins are made from scratch, they only require a few pantry staples along with a few simple, easy-to-find ingredients!

 • Flour: All-purpose flour is the foundation of this muffin recipe.
 Flour helps the batter remain sturdy and thick

-• Baking Soda: This chemical leavening agent provides lift and helps the muffins rise.
+• Baking Soda: This chemical leavening agent provides lift and helps these quick chocolate muffins rise.

 • Salt: A touch of coarse kosher salt enhances all the flavors!